A creamy Chicken and Corn Chowder with smoky bacon and fortified with pureed vegetables.

-I love that about food, the way it brings comfort without asking questions or giving advice.
+I love the food brings comfort without asking questions or giving advice.

 Have you ever had to hide vegetables in your recipes?